309.2 Newborn Eligibility

 Providers will submit a COMPASS Newborn Add Ticket or an MA 112 form to the CAO within three working days after the child's birth.
 If an MA 112 is received, the CAO will return the completed forms to the providers within three working days after receiving it.

-If a bill is received for newborn services for a child who is not in CIS/e-CIS, the system will display a “baby alert.”
+If a bill is received for newborn services for a child who is not in e-CIS, the system will display a “baby alert.”
 The CAO will respond to the alert by approving MA for the newborn, effective on the child's date of birth.

 NOTE: See Chapter 338, Medical Assistance Benefits, for additional information about newborn eligibility.

-309.21 Newborn Eligibility and CHIP
+309.21 Newborn Eligibility and CHIPRA

 The Children’s Health Insurance Program Reauthorization Act (CHIPRA), effective April 1, 2009, included newborn eligibility provisions that the state’s MA and CHIP programs must follow.
 Newborn eligibility policies are as follows: